Masked assailants ransack Venezuela opposition leader's headquarters as post-election tensions mount

 Machado later posted a video on social media calling on supporters to gather Saturday across the country.

 Goodman reported from Medellin, Colombia.
-Sá Pessoa reported from Sao Paulo.
 Associated Press correspondent María Verza in Mexico City contributed.

 Credit: AP